Websoft9/docker-library/docs/developer.md

 # Developer Guide

+- Write the dockerfile if there no suitale image for the application
+- Write the docker-compose file and .env as per specifications
+- Test it and pull request

+Our specifications is very simple, you just only add the environments begin with **APP\_** reference from template

 ## Architecture

 The architecture of the library is relatively simple, which is a collection of a large number of apps that are uniformly placed in the apps director.
 Each folder under apps is an independent and runnable Docker Compose project.